peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### WriteJSON
     public static void WriteJSON​(java.lang.Object obj, java.io.OutputStream outputStream) throws java.io.IOException
-Converts an arbitrary object to a string in JavaScript object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8.
+Converts an arbitrary object to a text string in JavaScript object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8.
 If the object is convertible to a CBOR map, or to a CBOR object that contains CBOR maps, the keys to those